jingye-xu/wheelchair/MotorValues.md

 # Transform between motor control and Get method values

-When we control the motor move, we need to send a value to the web.
-This Document introduces the value calculation
+When we control the motor to move around, we need to send a value to the web.
+This document introduces the value calculation

 ## Equation